Saunders Center for Joy and Human Flourishing

 Our Approach

-At the Saunders Center, we believe that joy and human flourishing are not mere abstract concepts but achievable states that can be cultivated through intentional practices, meaningful relationships, and a deeper understanding of the most important questions humans can ask.
-Our work is characterized by the messages Landon himself wrote that he hoped all ACU students would know:
+At the Saunders Center, we believe that joy and human flourishing are not mere abstract concepts, but achievable states that can be cultivated through intentional practices, meaningful relationships, and a deeper understanding of the most important questions human beings can ask.
+In keeping with Landon’s vision, we want all students to know:

-• Always be a part of a community of friends that talks about what really matters in life.
+• You are invited to be part of a community of friends that talks about what really matters in life

 Saunders Center Staff